 “Above and beyond brushing and flossing, there are many positive steps parents can take to improve their child’s teeth,” Dr Lin said.

 - Nasal breathing: Mouth breathing dries the oral cavity, reducing the immune system’s capacity to defend against bacteria.

 - Whole foods including full fat: To include crucial fat soluble vitamins that strengthen teeth’s natural immune defence system.

 - Oral probiotics: Introduce ‘good’ bacteria to the mouth, balancing the oral environment and neutralising bacterial threats.

 - Raw vegetables: Require a certain crunching action that promotes saliva, which is a natural tooth protection agent.

 “The beauty of these solutions is that they are available to everyone.
 The problem is the community hasn’t been well educated about them, and our profession needs to do better to spread the message of how simple the best cure – prevention – is,” added Dr Lin.

-Luminous Dentistry offers a range of functional and preventative approaches that can offer life-long solutions for ailments like misaligned teeth.
+Helix Dentistry offers a range of functional and preventative approaches that can offer life-long solutions for ailments like misaligned teeth.